bmbratt/bmbratt.github.io/README.md

 Welcome to the official site for Brianna Unframed.

 Brianna is a Hilo-based freelance artist focusing on acrylics.
-Explore the site to learn more about Brianna's artwork, view the gallery, and discover available services.
+Explore the site to learn more about Brianna's artwork, view the gallery, and learn about available services.

 - [Home](index.html)
 - [About](about.html)